jimpil/bites/README.md

 A no-brainer Clojure library for easily turning (certain) things into bytes (and back), which you can wrap your head around in less than 15 minutes.
-Emphasis is on correctness rather than speed (i.e. byte arrays/buffers are NEVER reused).
+Emphasis is on correctness rather than speed (i.e. byte arrays/buffers are not reused).
 Generative testing through [test.check](https://github.com/clojure/test.check), and where appropriate against [commons-codec](http://commons.apache.org/proper/commons-codec/).